10 most common causes of hair loss

 Try to avoid scratching as this can lead to a secondary infection, then seek advice and treatment from your doctor – hair growth should resume once the scalp is less inflamed.

 If you get small patches of hair loss, like circles, that crop up on the scalp, this is known as alopecia areata.
 It’s thought to be an autoimmune condition, this a condition where the body starts to accidentally attack itself, rather than fight off bugs.
 Cells in the immune system gather at the hair follicles and attack it, causing the hair to fall out.

 This kind of hair loss can be set off by recent illness, certain medications or stress, but often no direct cause can be identified.

-You can buy a treatment called Minoxidil from most pharmacies, including LloydsPharmacy.
+You can also buy a treatment called minoxidil (known as Regaine).
 This is rubbed onto the bald patch and for some people it will encourage the hair to regrow.